 We even heard of an exclusive event Universal hosted for guests dressed to the nine-and-three-quarters.
 On Saturday night, Universal invited around 50 selected guests in their wizarding world best to enjoy VIP castle show viewing, delicious treats and unlimited butterbeer.
 Interactive wands were even given to these deserving, dedicated fans!
 It made us so happy to see Universal showing love to these witches and wizards.

 If you don't want to dress up, at least don't forget your wand.
 You can, of course, cast spells inside the Wizarding Worlds, but you'll also have more fun in the wand demonstrations.

 5. Do everything

-Will you be using some Floo Powder and apparating down to A Celebration of Harry Potter?
-Have questions?
+Will you be using some Floo Powder and apparating down to A Celebration of Harry Potter 2019?
+Have questions or tips?
 Let us know in the comments below!